louisfaury/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Artificial Intelligence
+  - course: PhD in Machine Learning
     institution: Télécom Paris
     year: 2021
   - course: MSc in Artificial Intelligence